Metropolis (architecture magazine): Planet Positive Awards

-The ‘Planet Positive Awards’ recognise sustainable creative projects and products internationally that benefit both people and the planet.
+The 'Planet Positive Awards' recognize sustainable creative projects and products internationally that benefit both people and the planet.
 The competition inaugurally occurred in 2021.
 Project eligibility included sustainable architecture and interior design projects developed over the past three years dating from June 2018-June 2021, and sustainable products released between June 2019-June 2021.
-As a prerequisite to entrance all competition entries must recognise they are targeting sustainability through official sustainability certifications.
-The ‘Planet Positive Award’ winners were published in the November/December 2021 issue of the magazine, Volume 41, No 6 and recognised formally in a virtual awards ceremony facilitated by Sandow through their Design TV platform.
+As a prerequisite to entrance all competition entries must recognize they are targeting sustainability through official sustainability certifications.
+The 'Planet Positive Award' winners were published in the November/December 2021 issue of the magazine, Volume 41, No 6 and recognized formally in a virtual awards ceremony facilitated by Sandow through their Design TV platform.

 Award Recipients

 The awards were grouped into seven categories for judgement including: civic/cultural, workplace, healthcare, multifamily, hospitality, education, and products.